Add this page to your book

 Collections are Multi-Item tags stored as normal item tags.
 In the example above, the item

-<soilprofil> holds a series of 19 individual values (sub-items) which are stored in a comma-sepearated list.
+<soilprofil> holds a series of 19 individual values (sub-items) which are stored in a comma-sepearated list (to keep it readable we used only 2 instead of 6 chars for the IDs).

 These kind of tags only work with items that have explicit defined number of subitems to follow.
 They will only be interpeted correctly with programs understanding the meaning of such a comma-seperated list.
 In standard XML, this collection would have been splitted into 19 sub-items, one for each soil layer.
 Each of these sub-items would have its own opening and closing tag.
 For ENVI-met this was considered as an overkill.
 Therefor the Multi-Item tags have been introduced.